ISSS Link (e-forms)

 Two-Year Home Residency Requirement

-If a J-1 student or scholar is subject to the two-year home residence requirement, their J-2 dependents are, too.
+If a J-1 student or scholar is subject to the two-year home residence requirement, their J-2 dependents are subject as well.
 For more information, visit the US Department of State's Exchange Visitor Visa page.

 Other Reporting Requirements: